 Create freshly baked cupcakes that look just like your local bakery with this fabulous technique.
 This method can take a few attempts to get just right, however, but once you’ve master it there’s no going back.

-Speed is pretty darn handy when it comes to achieving this buttercream look.
+Pro Tip: Speed is pretty darn handy when it comes to achieving this buttercream look.
 Begin slow to practice and keep getting faster.
 Try not to create the inner swirl too slow or you’ll be left with a shaky looking cupcake.
-Ideally it should take around 3 swift seconds to create the inner/reverse swirl!
+Ideally it should take around three swift seconds to create the inner/reverse swirl!